 Consult with a qualified workers’ compensation lawyer regarding your case today

 Individuals injured on the job may be thrilled to learn they have been offered a settlement from their employer’s workers’ compensation insurer.
 However, accepting a settlement offer too hastily and without the advice of an experienced South Carolina workers’ compensation attorney can deprive you of important benefits that you need to cover the future costs of your injuries.
 At the Law Firm of Walter Hundley, we have helped many injured workers in and around Charleston decide whether or not to accept a settlement offer and how to manage your benefits.
-Consultations are always free, so please call us at 843-723-1995 or 866-723-1995 for help today.
+If you are looking for a South Carolina workers’ compensation attorney to help with your claim, call us at 843-723-1995 or 866-723-1995 for help today.